ExCL-Docs/excl-user-docs/quick-start-guides/apptainer.md

   * Environment variables defined in `%environment` are available only after the build, so if you need access to them for the build, define them in the `%post` section.
 * To use `--fakeroot` you must first have fakeroot configured for that user.
 This can be done with the command `sudo apptainer config fakeroot --add <user>`.
 See [User Namespaces & Fakeroot](https://apptainer.org/docs/admin/main/user\_namespace.html)
 * To use X11 applications in Apptainer with over [ThinLinc](ThinLinc.md), you need to bind `/var/opt/thinlinc` with `--bind /var/opt/thinlinc` since that is where the user’s XAuthority file is stored.
+- `sandbox` image build mode along with `fakeroot` can help if one needs to `apt-get install` or `yum install` packages within a singularity / apptainer container and persist the mutable image out on disk: [Build a Container — Apptainer User Guide main documentation](https://apptainer.org/docs/user/main/build_a_container.html#sandbox).

 ### NFS Limitations